pengzhanbo/vite-plugin-image-placeholder/README.md

    */
   type?: ImageType
   /**
-   * 图片默认宽度
+   * default width
    *
    * @default 300
    */
   width?: number
   /**
+   * default height
-   * 图片默认高度
+   *
    * @default `${width}x${ratio}`
    */
   height?: number
   /**
-   * 图片宽高比，当未明确指定高度时，高度将根据 ratio 计算
-   *
+   * Image aspect ratio.
+When the height is not explicitly specified,
+   * the height will be calculated according to the ratio *
    * @default 9/16
    */
   ratio?: number
   /**
-   * 图片压缩质量比率， 取值范围为 0~100， 100为不压缩
+   * Image compression quality ratio.
+The value ranges from 0 to 100.
+   * 100 indicates that the image is not compressed
    *
    * @default 80
    */
   quality?: number
   /**
-   * png 格式图片压缩等级， 取值范围为 0~9， 0 最快但质量大，9最慢但质量小
+   * png image compression level.
-   *
+   * The value ranges from 0 to 9.
+   * 0 is the fastest but has high quality, and 9 is the slowest but has low quality *
    * @default 6
    */
   compressionLevel?: number
   /**
-   * 生产构建时是否将资源内联到代码中
-   *
+   * Whether resources are inlined into code at production build time *
    * @default false
    */
   inline?: boolean

   /**
-   * 生产构建时，输出图片资源到构建目录中
-   *
-   * 如果取值为 true，默认根据 vite build 配置，输出到 dist/assets，
+   * When producing a build, output the image resource to the build directory *
+   * If the value is `true`, the default configuration is based on vite build and output to `dist/assets`.
    *
    * @default true
    */